The 5 most common marathon running injuries

 Lower back pain

 Gentle stretching of your hips and buttocks can help ease tension in the area and increase flexibility.
+General strength and conditioning training.
 A sports massage can also loosen up the muscles you need to use to strengthen your back when running.

 If you suspect that you’re affected by any of the common marathon running injuries mentioned above, don’t ignore your discomfort.
 Call us on 0208 898 1213 and our friendly practitioners will help you on the road to recovery and all the way to the finish line, if possible.